Report to: Assistant Superintendent of Operations

 Qualifications:

-AA Degree or equivalent work experience in education or related field.
+High School Diploma or equivalent required.
+Work experience in education or related field preferred.
 WSP/FBI criminal history background clearance required.
 Valid Washington State driver’s license and proof of liability insurance required.
-Preferred qualifications include experience in teaching bicycling or other healthy activities to children, multicultural education, bike maintenance skills, and experience with operation towing vehicles.
+Preferred qualifications include experience in teaching bicycling or other healthy activities to children.

 Working Conditions/Physical Requirements:

-Work is performed approximately fifty percent (50%) in an office environment and approximately fifty percent (50%) traveling to districts, ESD’s, and other miscellaneous locations which can include outdoor work.
-Lifts and carries a maximum of fifty (50) pounds including moving bicycles to /from storage or on/off of vehicles and trailers including during adverse weather.
+Work is performed approximately twenty percent (20%) in an office environment and approximately eighty percent (80%) traveling to districts, ESD’s, and other miscellaneous locations which can include outdoor work.
+Lifts and carries a maximum of fifty (50) pounds, including moving bicycles to/from storage or on/off vehicles and trailers, including during adverse weather.
 May be some weekend and evening work.
 Adequate manual and finger dexterity, hearing, speech, and vision are necessary to perform the essential functions of this position.
+This position is not telecommute-eligible.

-Hazards: Potential hazards are present based on the fact that the position requires the incumbent to drive a significant amount.
+Hazards: Potential hazards are present because the position requires the incumbent to drive a significant amount.
 Hazards may include but are not limited to traveling alone, traveling with a trailer, driving in inclement weather conditions, varied road conditions, rush hour traffic, etc.